What does an Addiction Counselor in District Of Columbia do? What is Their Job Role?

 DC drug and alcohol counselors are asked to must take a minimum of 40 hours of continuing education credits every other year and must renew their license in that same time frame.
 Just like your credential requirements, you’ll need to obtain those continuing education hours from an accredited institution or an organization like the NAADAC.

-Counselors looking for approved education providers can search through the NBCC directory for providers to find continuing credits that work for them.
+Addiction counselors looking for approved education providers can search through the NBCC directory for providers to find continuing credits that work for them.

 Additional Information for Prospective DC Candidates

-There are several organizations for prospective counselors seeking more information about their chosen profession.
+There are several organizations for prospective addiction counselors seeking more information about their chosen profession.
 All DC counselors must apply through the DC Department of Health, but other institutions can provide additional certifications and support to counselors looking to get ahead in their field.

 DC Department of Health